 With modern machinery, this process is far more advanced and there are numerous variations, but the basics are still the same.
 There are 4 major types of fabrics commonly referred to woven, such as: Natural fabrics, Wool, Sustainable (a.k.a organic, bamboo etc.), Manufactured fabrics (a.k.a polyester) There are about 80 kinds of natural fabrics, 30 wool, 7 sustainable and 8 manufactured.

-Lets look at the ones in bedding quality:
+Lets look at the ones suited for bedding:

 Natural fabrics - Most popular woven natural fabrics would be cotton, canvas, denim, drill, flannel, gauze, muslin, pique, sateen, twill, percale and velvet.
 Woven fabrics come in different weight or thickness and have different applications.

-The only natural woven fabrics in bedding quality are: cotton, flannel, pique, sateen or percale.
+The only suited natural woven fabrics for bedding are: cotton, flannel, pique, sateen or percale.

 Canvas, denim, drill, gauze, muslin, twill and velvet are either too thin or too thick for bedding use.

 * Though recently you might have been noticing triple gauze used for light blankets, I personally do not like the triple gauze because the open weave tends to catch on to anything and the treads come loose very easily.

 My personal preference for woven is Combed Percale Cotton.